MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 ## Updates

-We recommend that you check for and install the most current Microsoft Dynamics GP update for the release you are upgrading to.
+We recommend that you check for and install the most current [!INCLUDE[prodshort](../includes/prodshort.md)] update for the release you are upgrading to.
 For the latest update information, see CustomerSource ((<https://mbs.microsoft.com/customersource//northamerica/GP/downloads/service-packs>).

-Be sure that you have installed the most current updates for your Microsoft Dynamics GP system before using Microsoft Dynamics GP Utilities to upgrade your databases.
-If you don’t install the update before using Microsoft Dynamics GP Utilities, the fixes will not take effect.
+Be sure that you have installed the most current updates for your [!INCLUDE[prodshort](../includes/prodshort.md)] system before using [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities to upgrade your databases.
+If you don’t install the update before using [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities, the fixes will not take effect.
 After upgrading your database, install the update on your client computers.

-You can’t log in to Microsoft Dynamics GP on a client computer if a Microsoft Dynamics GP feature or additional component installed on the client has different version information than the server.
-For more information about upgrading Microsoft Dynamics GP features and additional components, see [Chapter 7, Additional features and components upgrade](#_Additional_features_and).
+You can’t log in to [!INCLUDE[prodshort](../includes/prodshort.md)] on a client computer if a [!INCLUDE[prodshort](../includes/prodshort.md)] feature or additional component installed on the client has different version information than the server.
+For more information about upgrading [!INCLUDE[prodshort](../includes/prodshort.md)] features and additional components, see [Chapter 7, Additional features and components upgrade](#_Additional_features_and).

 ## Reviewing the Readme file

-To view additional information, use the Readme file on the Microsoft Dynamics GP media.
-Be sure to review the Readme file (GPReadme.chm) before installing Microsoft Dynamics GP.
+To view additional information, use the Readme file on the [!INCLUDE[prodshort](../includes/prodshort.md)] media.
+Be sure to review the Readme file (GPReadme.chm) before installing [!INCLUDE[prodshort](../includes/prodshort.md)].

 ## Installing components on all client computers

-We recommend that you install each registered Microsoft Dynamics GP feature and additional components on all client computers.
-If you’re using Project Accounting, you should install Project Accounting on every computer that you have installed Microsoft Dynamics GP on.
+We recommend that you install each registered [!INCLUDE[prodshort](../includes/prodshort.md)] feature and additional components on all client computers.
+If you’re using Project Accounting, you should install Project Accounting on every computer that you have installed [!INCLUDE[prodshort](../includes/prodshort.md)] on.
 You must install Bank Management on all clients for Direct Debits and Refunds to work properly.

 ## Upgrading Integration Manager